Brilliant vs. IXL: Which is better for kids learning math?

 Grade-level flexibility Not locked to grade labels — students can explore topics based on readiness and interest Organized around grade-level skills and structured mastery pathways

-Pricing and access Free tier available; premium plans for individuals and families Subscription-based (individual or school/district)
+Pricing and access Free tier available; Premium plans for individuals and families Subscription-based (individual or school/district)

 What is the difference between Brilliant and IXL?